MahmoudHegazi/landing_page_project/README.md

 # Landing Page

+Please this working and final is my progess in create the final project ignore them or read if you intersted.

 a multi-section landing page, with a dynamically updating navigational menu based on the amount of content that is added to the page.